OneGithubforMe/SWI-Tech-Assignment/README.md

 # SWI-Tech-Assignment

 Steps to run the code -
-1. after install and activating the virtual environment, run `pip install -r requirements.txt` to install all the dependency in the project.
+1. After install and activating the virtual environment, run `pip install -r requirements.txt` to install all the dependency in the project.
-2. run migrations - `python manange.py migrate`
+2. Run migrations - `python manange.py migrate`
-3. upload the csv files data in the database by running - `python manage.py runscript loadcsv`
+3. Upload the csv files data in the database by running - `python manage.py runscript loadcsv`
 4. Run the project -  `python manage.py runserver`

 a.	**API-1: Retrieve Sales by Drug Classification:**